 Although it might seem tedious, you need to ensure that you have a paper trail of everything.
 Give yourself time to gather all the documents you want to present in court, which can include bank statements, loan records, mortgage documents, and more.
 As always, more documents translate to a stronger case when it comes to these types of proceedings.

 Be Prepared For Pushback

 Finally, remember that your ex-spouse is likely preparing on his/her end, and is sure to be accompanied by legal counsel.
 Avoid trying to handle such complex affairs entirely by yourself, and recruit the assistance of a skilled divorce attorney.
 Even in the most civil of divorces, pushback can still rear its ugly head at the least expected of times.

 Reach out to a Qualified California Divorce Attorney

 We hope this post helped provide you with some helpful tips, as well as valuable peace of mind!
 For more involved assistance, do not hesitate to contact us at the Law Office of James P. White.
-We offer free initial consultations.
+We offer initial consultations.